8arcturus/mongo-go-driver-protobuf/README.md

 # mongo-go-driver-protobuf

-This is extension for officional MongoDB Go driver adds support for Google protocol buffers types.
+This is extension for official MongoDB Go driver adds support for Google protocol buffers types.

 - [Description](#description)
 - [Links](#links)